Make Your

 While it may be hard to pull yourself away from the Grand Old Lady, knowing she’ll be waiting for you when you return makes it worthwhile investing time to explore your surroundings.

-“A private tour of Yellowstone Lake is hard to beat, so charter a captained boat,” advises Rick Hoeninghausen, Yellowstone’s Director of Marketing.
+“A private tour of Yellowstone Lake is hard to beat, so charter a guided boat,” advises Rick Hoeninghausen, Yellowstone’s Director of Marketing.
 “Follow lakefront trails and enjoy the views of the surrounding Absaroka Mountains.
 On clear moonlit nights step out on the wooden platform above the shoreline in front of the hotel and you’ll see the lake shimmering, and when the sky is dark the stars are spectacular.”

 When you follow in their footsteps, take the advice of those who know this hotel best.
-Take a seat in the Reamer Lounge, put down your phone, and pick up a glass of wine.
-As daylight leaves Yellowstone Lake, make a silent toast to the beauty of nature.
+Take a seat in the Reamer Lounge (Sunroom), put down your phone, and pick up a glass of wine.
+As daylight leaves Yellowstone Lake, make a silent toast to the beauty of nature and to the history and heritage of the Lake Yellowstone Hotel.

 Contributors to this article include and .

-Want to experience Yellowstone in depth?
+Want to experience Yellowstone in-depth?
 See what makes Yellowstone National Park a great place to work for a season or longer!